Licence Checker England

 Mandatory HMO licensing

 All councils in England must operate mandatory HMO licensing.
 This applies to properties with 5 or more occupants forming 2 or more separate households, regardless of location.
-If your property meets these criteria, you must apply for a mandatory HMO licence from Folkestone and Hythe.
+If your property meets these criteria, you must apply for a mandatory HMO licence from Folkestone and Hythe council.

 Council-specific HMO detail we currently show